julianseeger/php-real-coverage/README.md

 > looking forward to extend it for other frameworks, given there is an audience for it

 * no support for phpunit 4
-> as soon as phpunit 4 is stable, I will branch the support for 3.x and modify the trunk for phpunit 4
+> as soon as phpunit 4 is stable, I will integrate support for phpunit 3 and 4 simultanuously

 * maybe you will run into problems when you abuse reflections or dynamic loading in your project, so php-real-coverage probably won't work for doctrine, etc. But it is basically meant for straight-forward test-driven projects